tomwhartung/jmws_accoutrements/doc/ubuntu/2026g-26.04-fresh_install-barbara/4-checklist-bare_bones_essentials.md

 - [X] **All of this looks good after the upgrade!**

-- [ ] Use the Command Line or the Software Updater to update the installed packages to their latest versions
+- [X] Use the Command Line or the Software Updater to update the installed packages to their latest versions
-  - [ ] Using the Command Line:
+  - [X] Using the Command Line:
-    - [ ] Open a terminal window and run `sudo su -` so we can run additional install commands as root
+    - [X] Open a terminal window and run `sudo su -` so we can run additional install commands as root
-    - [ ] Run `apt-get update` to identify the updated versions that apt can install
+    - [X] Run `apt-get update` to identify the updated versions that apt can install
-    - [ ] Run `apt-get upgrade` to download and install these updated versions
+    - [X] Run `apt-get upgrade -y` to download and install these updated versions
-  - [ ] Using the Software Updater: *(TBD)*
+  - [N/A] Using the Software Updater: *(TBD)*
      **TBD: This is probably what I will want to show people in the video**
-    - [ ] Pin the Software Updater to the dock
+    - [N/A] Pin the Software Updater to the dock
-    - [ ] Run the Software Updater to install updates made since 25.10 was released
+    - [N/A] Run the Software Updater to install updates made since 25.10 was released
-- [ ] If not already done, open a terminal window and run `sudo su -` so we can run additional install commands as root
+- [N/A] If not already done, open a terminal window and run `sudo su -` so we can run additional install commands as root
-- [ ] Run `apt-get install rcs vim net-tools openssh-server ifupdown git konsole`
+- [N/A] Run `apt-get install rcs vim net-tools openssh-server ifupdown git konsole`
-- [ ] Open the **Apps** screen, run the **Konsole** app - or *pin it to the dock* and run it from there
+- [N/A] Open the **Apps** screen, run the **Konsole** app - or *pin it to the dock* and run it from there
-- [ ] Right-click on the icon for the **Konsole** app *in the dock* and move it to between the *Settings* and *Terminal* apps
+- [N/A] Right-click on the icon for the **Konsole** app *in the dock* and move it to between the *Settings* and *Terminal* apps
-- [ ] It may be a good idea to reboot the system at this time, *however*
+- [N/A] It may be a good idea to reboot the system at this time, *however*
   - It's ok to wait and reboot after going through the steps in the next section
   - *Note* that we will *need* to reboot after updating these files, to take advantage of them being present at boot